( How to break free from an overbearing and controlling mother)

 Trauma- does your controlling Mother overreact to some issues and not others?

 If so, she might have buried trauma that is triggered.
 Knowing a bit about her childhood can go a long way in identifying where her trauma lies.
 She is trying to have some control over what she couldn’t control in the past.

-Appropriation- does your controlling mother treat you as if you were an extension of her?
+Appropriation- does your overbearing and controlling mother treat you as if you were an extension of her?

 Is she living or reliving ( more like it) her life through you?
 If so, she is attempting to control her issues by controlling you.

 When you know what Mom needs from you, you will know what you are up against for reasonable and not-so-reasonable reasons.